Moaz-Ali88/E-Commerce-With-PHP-Native/README.md

 •Click on the "Import" tab at the top.

-•Click Choose File and select the .sql file located in your project directory (e.g., database.sql or db/import.sql).
+•Click Choose File and select the .sql file located in your project directory (the_project.sql).

 •Scroll down and click Go to import the database.